ccxt/ccxt/wiki/ccxt.pro.manual.md

 ## Error Handling

-In case of an error the CCXT Pro will throw a standard CCXT exception,
+In case of an error the CCXT Pro will throw a standard CCXT exception, see [Error Handling](https://github.com/ccxt/ccxt/wiki/Manual#error-handling) for more details.